Imad-Ait-Ben-Salah/MovieScope/README.md

 ## Overview

 MovieScore is a website dedicated to movie enthusiasts, providing a platform to explore and discover movies, along with their ratings, reviews, and recommendations.
-This project was developed for educational purposes, specifically for the subject of Emerging Interfaces (EI).
+This project was developed for educational purposes, specifically for the subject of integrative teaching (EI: enseignement d'intégration).

 ## Team Members